HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition

 We report the Intersection over Union (IoU), Chamfer distance, and Hausdorff distance between reconstructed shapes and ground truth shapes as metrics for surface reconstruction.
 In addition, we report Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Symmetric Mean Absolute Percentage Error (SMAPE) as metrics for distance field evaluation.
 We further evaluate non-zero level set quality near the surface, and render the zero level set of the signed distance functions via sphere tracing.

 We use a network with 5 hidden layers and 128 hidden channels for our method in all experiments.
-The hyperparameters are consistent within each dataset.
-To sample the integrals of our loss, we apply importance sampling to accurately estimate the heat loss integral.
-Full training details can be found in the supplementary material.
+The hyperparameters are kept consistent within each dataset.
+We additionally apply importance sampling to our heat loss integral.
+Full training details can be found in the supplement.